Commerce announces grant to support expansion of clean tech startup with a mission of decarbonizing buildings

 CarbonQuest, headquartered in the City of Spokane Valley, has developed a patent-pending technology called Building Carbon Capture System that can capture, separate, liquefy and store carbon that would otherwise be emitted into the atmosphere when a large building is heated.
 The CO2 gas is converted to liquid that can be used for manufacturing of concrete blocks or used in wastewater treatment or in e-fuels.

 In Washington state, buildings are the second largest source of emissions behind transportation.
-CarbonQuest says buildings on average represent 70% of total emissions in cities.
+The Organization for Economic Co-operation and Development (OECD) says that in large cities emissions from buildings range from 67% to 76% of total city emissions.

 “When we talk about net-zero buildings and economies, this is the kind of technology that will get us there.
 And when we talk about Washington state helping lead the way, it’s because of companies like CarbonQuest,” said Lisa Brown, director of Commerce.
 “These clean tech sector jobs will be created somewhere, and we want them here.”